Sapienza-Rocket-Team/.github/profile/README.md

-## Welcome to SapienZa Rocket Team
+## Welcome to Sapienza Rocket Team
 We build rockets